molmod/Tutorial/README.md

    instructions that appear on screen.
 When asked to updated `.bashrc`, type `yes`.
 When you're done, open a new terminal window for the new settings to take effect.

 3. Congratulations, you have installed Anaconda and, with it, Jupyter Notebook.
-Now run `jupyter notebook`.
-A browser window should open.
+Now download the notebooks from [this link](http://github.com/molmod/Tutorial/archive/master.zip), and unzip the notebooks to an arbitrary folder.

+4. Run `jupyter notebook`, which should open a browser window.
+Navigate to the folder where the notebooks are stored.
 Click on the first notebook to get started.

 Installing and opening Jupyter Notebook using Anaconda on macOS